The Sound of Music (film): Historical accuracy

-Georg is referred to as "Captain" in the film, but he held a noble title of "Ritter" (hereditary knight), which had higher social status than a naval officer.
-Although Austrian nobility was legally abolished in 1919 and the nobiliary particle von was proscribed, both continued to be widely used unofficially as a matter of social courtesy.
-Georg was offered a position in the German Kriegsmarine, but this occurred before the Anschluss.
-Nazi Germany was looking to expand its fleet of U-boats, and Corvette Captain von Trapp was the most successful Austro-Hungarian submarine commander of World War I, having sunk 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing a total of 12,641 tons.
-With his family in desperate financial straits, he seriously considered the offer before deciding he could not serve a Nazi regime.
+Georg is referred to as "Captain" in the film, but he held a noble title of "Ritter" (hereditary knight) which had higher social status than a naval officer.
+Austrian nobility was legally abolished in 1919 and the title von was proscribed; however, both continued to be widely used unofficially as a matter of social courtesy.
+Georg was offered a position in the German Kriegsmarine; Nazi Germany was looking to expand its fleet of U-boats, and Korvettenkäpitan (Lieutenant Commander) von Trapp was the most successful Austro-Hungarian submarine commander of World War I, having sunk 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing a total of 12,641 tons.
+With his family in desperate financial straits, he seriously considered the offer before deciding that he could not serve a Nazi regime.

-In the film, Georg is depicted initially as a humorless, emotionally distant father.
+Georg is depicted in the film as a humorless, emotionally distant father.
 In reality, third child Maria Franziska von Trapp (called "Louisa" in the film) described her father as a doting parent who made handmade gifts for the children in his woodshop and who would often lead family musicales on his violin.
-She has a different recollection of her stepmother, Maria Augusta Kutschera, whom she described as moody and prone to outbursts of rage.
-In a 2003 interview, Maria remembered, "[She] had a terrible temper ... and from one moment to the next, you didn't know what hit her.
+She has a different recollection of her stepmother Maria Augusta Kutschera, whom she described as moody and prone to outbursts of rage.
+In a 2003 interview, Maria remembered that she "had a terrible temper" and "from one moment to the next, you didn't know what hit her.
 We were not used to this.
 But we took it like a thunderstorm that would pass, because the next minute she could be very nice."

 Maria Kutschera had indeed been a novice at Nonnberg Abbey in Salzburg and had been hired by the von Trapp family.
-However, she was hired only to be a tutor to young Maria Franziska, who had come down with scarlet fever and needed her lessons at home, not to be a governess for all of the children.
-Maria and Georg married for practical reasons, rather than love and affection for each other.
+However, she was hired only to be a tutor to young Maria Franziska, who had contracted scarlet fever and needed her lessons at home; she was not hired to be a governess to all of the children.
+Maria and Georg married for practical reasons rather than love and affection for each other.
 Georg needed a mother for his children, and Maria needed the security of a husband and family once she decided to leave the abbey.
-"I really and truly was not in love," Maria wrote in her memoir, "I liked him but didn't love him.
+"I really and truly was not in love", Maria wrote in her memoir, "I liked him but didn't love him.
 However, I loved the children, so in a way I really married the children.
 I learned to love him more than I have ever loved before or after."
-They were married in 1927, not in 1938 as depicted in the film, and the couple had been married for over a decade by the time of the Anschluss and had two of their three children together by that time.
+They were married in 1927, not in 1938 as depicted in the film.
+They had been married for over a decade by the time of the Anschluss and had two of their three children together by that time.
 Maria and Georg enjoyed a happy marriage.